-- The promotion of human rights; and, - Capacity building, training and support for civil society.
+- The promotion of human rights; - Capacity building, training and support for local civil society; and, - Raising awareness and mobilising grassroot communities for active participation in the democratic processes.

 Grant Making Policy

 The Trustees consider grant making as an effective means of delivering aid using local organisations as they have access to facilities, expertise, staff and other resources in the field.